markgbeckett/zx80/hampsons_plane/README.md

 To use the program:

+1. Assemble `hampson.asm` using an assemblers such as [the Z80 Assembler on Savannah](https://www.nongnu.org/z80asm/).
+A Makefile is included.
-1. Copy the binary file `hampson.bin` to an SD card.
+2. Copy the binary file `hampson.bin` to an SD card.
-2. Load the program into memory at address 0x6000 -- for example, using the ZXpand command `LOAD "hampson.bin;24576"`.
+3. Load the program into memory at address 0x6000 -- for example, using the ZXpand command `LOAD "hampson.bin;24576"`.
-3. Enter `RANDOMIZE USR(25369)`
+4. Enter `RANDOMIZE USR(25369)`

 The aim of the game is to clear the grid by removing all of the asterisks.
 Each move you enter a coordinate (column first) to flip a tile from asterisk to space or vice versa.
-However, the move will also flip the tile that border the cell you select, making it a little more tricky.
+However, the move will also flip the tiles that border the cell you select, making it a little more tricky.

 Coordinates are enterer as three-character references, with a letter followed by two digits.
 For example, enter "A", "1", "2" to specify cell A12, or "U", "0", "2" to select cell "U2".
 Invalid inputs are discarded.

-Note: The game is incomplete: at the moment there is no check that the player has solved the grid.
-Check back regularly for updates.

 ## Development